hashworks-code/littlebrahma.v2/_caseStudy/caseStudy2018.md

 cHead6: "Celebration of the indian culture:"

-cContent6: "Indian culture symbolizes family, tradition colors and huge gatherings and mouthwatering food.
+cContent6: "Indian culture symbolizes family, traditional colors and huge gatherings and mouthwatering food.
 It is also about people celebrating together, the aftermath of the festivals and what a common man goes through.
 We have showcased this in a fun humorous illustrations with vibrant color and comic scenes."

 cHead7: "Comical way of awareness:"

-cContent7: " Our goal was to send out a social message of preserving  out culture and creating awareness on civic responsibilities.
+cContent7: " Our goal was to send out a social message of preserving  our culture and creating awareness on civic responsibilities.
 What better way than to add a little humor to convey the message.
 The idea was to instill this idea of accountability for our surrounding and have a lasting impression on the audience."

 cImg4: "bitmap-copy"